ChrisPritchard/ctf-writeups/tryhackme/jurassicpark.md

 dennis had a test.sh file saying **flag5.txt** was under /root.
 I used `sudo scp /root/flag5.txt .` to get flag5 where I could read it.

 `find / -name flag* 2>/dev/null` revealed **flag2* at `/boot/grub/fonts/flagTwo.txt`

+At this point, I used https://gtfobins.github.io/gtfobins/scp/#sudo to get a root shell using scp, then changed the root password to `hacktheplanet` for good measure.